pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 - · By Direct Deposit (forms for establishing direct deposits can be obtained at any Citibank branch or through Citibank® Online);
 - · By Citibank® Global Transfer Service (where available);
 - · By an ACH or wire transfer; or
 - · By Inter Institution Transfer Service.
-For more information about these transfer services, refer to the "Electronic Banking" section of this Manual.
+For more information about these transfer services, refer to the 'Electronic Banking' section of this Manual.

 ## Footnotes:

 - 1 To ensure your accounts are properly linked, please stop by a branch or contact CitiPhone Banking® at 1-888-CITIBANK.
 You may also view a list of eligible accounts types, and link your qualifying Citi® accounts to your Citibank® Banking Card by signing on to citibankonline.com.
-Select the "Link/Unlink Other Citi Accounts" option under "Services" and follow the instructions.
+Select the 'Link/Unlink Other Citi Accounts' option under 'Services' and follow the instructions.

-Account Transactions |

-16

 We may accept items payable to you, or to any of you, from any source without questioning the authority of the person making the deposit.
 We also may give cash back to any authorized account signer(s) or agent(s) in connection with items payable to any owner, whether or not the items have been endorsed by the owner.
 If you make a deposit or payment that is not accompanied by instructions indicating how or where it is to be credited, we may apply it at our discretion, to any loan or deposit account any of you maintain with us.